Humayun: Refuge in Persia

-The Mughal monarch was introduced to the work of the Persian miniaturists, and Kamaleddin Behzad had two of his pupils join Humayun in his court.
-Humayun was amazed at their work and asked if they would work for him if he were to regain the sovereignty of Hindustan: they agreed.
-With so much going on Humayun did not even meet Tahmasp until July, some six months after the former's arrival in Persia.
+The Mughal monarch was introduced to the work of the Persian miniaturists, and Kamaleddin Behzad sent two of his pupils to join Humayun's court.
+Humayun was amazed by their work and asked if they would serve him if he regained the sovereignty of Hindustan; they agreed.
+With so much happening, Humayun did not meet Tahmasp until July, six months after his arrival in Persia.
 After a lengthy journey from Herat the two met in Qazvin where a large feast and parties were held for the event.
 The meeting of the two emperors is depicted in a famous wall-painting in the Chehel Sotoun (Forty Columns) palace in Esfahan.

 Tahmasp urged that Humayun convert from Sunni to Shia Islam in order to keep himself and several hundred followers alive.
 Although the Mughals initially disagreed to their conversion they knew that with this outward acceptance of Shi'ism, Tahmasp was eventually prepared to offer Humayun more substantial support.
 When Humayun's brother, Kamran Mirza, offered to cede Kandahar to the Persians in exchange for Humayun, dead or alive, Tahmasp refused.
 Instead he staged a celebration, with 300 tents, an imperial Persian carpet, 12 musical bands and "meat of all kinds".
-Here the Shah announced that all this, and 12,000 elite cavalry were Humayun's to lead an attack on Kamran.
-All that Tahmasp asked for was that, if Humayun's forces were victorious, Kandahar would be his.
+Here the Shah announced that 12,000 elite cavalry and 300 veterans of Shah's personal guard along with provisions were Humayun's so that he could lead an attack on Kamran and recover his lost domains.
+All that Tahmasp asked was for Kandahar would be his if Humayun's forces were victorious.